-What is the micro-oriented approach?
+What is sufficiency-first?

 The idea that poor people benefit more when you generate opportunities that are small in scale and low-tech.
 Obvious as a prescription — heretical in development.